Permafrost/Tundra/README.md

 2. All boolean arguments are suffixed with a '?'
 3. Single-word argument names are preferred.
 Where multiple words are necessary, words are separated with a '.'
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
 Service names are usually verbs, indicating the action performed on the noun (parent folder)
 5. All private elements are kept in the tundra.support folder.
-All other elements are public and form the public API of the package.
+All other elements comprise the public API of the package.
 As the private elements do not contribute to the public API, they are liable to change at any time.
 Enter at your own risk
 6. *Almost* all services are written in Java, and are *almost* always overloaded